encoredev/encore/docs/platform/migration/migrate-to-encore.md

 ### Incrementally start using Encore's Backend Framework

-Once your application is deployed, gradually break out specific endpoints using the Encore's [API declarations](/docs/primitives/apis) and introduce infrastructure declarations using the [Backend Framework](/docs/primitives/overview).
+Once your application is deployed, gradually break out specific endpoints using the Encore's [API declarations](/docs/ts/primitives/defining-apis) and introduce infrastructure declarations using the Encore backend frameworks.
 This will let Encore understand your application and unlock all Encore features.